poseidon2022/EBSBP-Using-GNNs/Embedding/README.md

 The workflow of the project can be summarized as follows:

-1. **Compile C++ Source Files to LLVM IR**: The C++ source files are compiled into LLVM IR files using the clang compiler.
-2. **Preprocess LLVM IR**: The LLVM IR files are preprocessed to extract relevant instructions and prepare them for further analysis.
-3. **Parse LLVM IR**: The preprocessed LLVM IR files are parsed to extract individual instructions.
+1. **Parse LLVM IR**: The preprocessed LLVM IR files are parsed to extract individual instructions.
-4. **Generate Execution Flow Graph (XFG)**: An execution flow graph (XFG) is generated from the parsed instructions to capture the control flow and data dependencies.
+2. **Generate Execution Flow Graph (XFG)**: An execution flow graph (XFG) is generated from the parsed instructions to capture the control flow and data dependencies.
-5. **Extract Context Pairs**: Context pairs are extracted from the XFG to train the Skip-Gram model.
+3. **Extract Context Pairs**: Context pairs are extracted from the XFG to train the Skip-Gram model.
 These pairs represent the relationships between instructions within a specified context window.
-6. **Train Skip-Gram Model**: The Skip-Gram model is trained on the extracted context pairs to generate embeddings for the LLVM instructions.
+4. **Train Skip-Gram Model**: The Skip-Gram model is trained on the extracted context pairs to generate embeddings for the LLVM instructions.
-7. **Store Embeddings**: The generated embeddings are stored in a file for later use.
+5. **Store Embeddings**: The generated embeddings are stored in a file for later use.

 ## Setup Instructions